-Supervisors also monitor teacher candidate progress through Canvas, communicating with the teacher candidate by viewing submitted Weekly Conference Forms, Lesson Evaluations, and Dispositions and STAR evaluations.
-Supervisors are available for the Mentor/Cooperating Teacher to contact when issues/concerns arise.
+Supervisors also monitor intern progress through Canvas, communicating with the intern by viewing submitted Weekly Conference Forms, Lesson Evaluations, and Dispositions and STAR evaluations.
+Supervisors are available for the Mentor Teacher to contact when issues/concerns arise.

-On-Campus Supervisor Meeting with Teacher Candidates
+On-Campus Supervisor Meeting with Interns

-On-campus meetings will be held on the orientation dates, at midterm, and when teacher candidates return for their final meeting.
-Meetings with teacher candidates on campus are at the discretion of the Academic Supervisor, however all Teacher Candidates will meet with an Education/PDS Supervisor.
+On-campus meetings will be held on the orientation dates, at midterm, and when interns return for their final meeting.
+Meetings with interns on campus are at the discretion of the Academic Supervisor, however all interns will meet with an Education/PDS Supervisor.

-The following includes a list of possible topics that teacher candidates and Supervisors may want to discuss at the initial meeting on campus.
+The following includes a list of possible topics that interns and Supervisors may want to discuss at the initial meeting on campus.

-- 1. Kansas Performance Teaching Portfolio
+- 1. Performance Assessment Teaching Portfolio

 - 2. Lesson planning

 - 3. Visitation/Assessment dates

-- 4. The teacher candidate's relationship with Teacher(s)
+- 4. The intern's relationship with Teacher(s)

 - 5. Online evaluation by the Teacher(s)

 - 6. Suggestions for observations during the first week

 - 7. When teaching, including 3 week full-time teaching, should start and end

-- 8. Professional expectations for teacher candidates
+- 8. Professional expectations for interns

 - 9. Personal characteristics that enhance teaching

 - 10. Discipline and motivation tips

 - 11. Responsibilities outside the classroom

 - 12. Discretion about comments made to others

 - 13. Criticism of others

 - 14. Variety of instructional strategies

 - 15. Professional Education Standards (KSDE)

 - 16. Relationships with students

-Academic Supervisors often cover issues pertinent to their discipline and situation as well as their expectations for teacher candidates.
-There may some overlap, which reinforces the importance for teacher candidates.
+Academic Supervisors often cover issues pertinent to their discipline and situation as well as their expectations for interns.
+There may be some overlap, which reinforces the importance for interns.